 Women and partners who feel empowered, respected and in control of the labour and birth process - or at least an active part in it - are less likely to become traumatized.
 Parents who are ignored by caregivers or treated in a patronizing, dismissive or disrespectful manner are more at risk.

 If you’ve suffered a traumatic birth experience, expect to feel ‘not normal’ for a while.
 You’ll be recovering from psychological injuries, as well as any physical ones you have experienced or seen.
 You may find you have a need to talk about the birth repeatedly, and this can help to reduce the shock.
 But you may also find that you want to talk but your partner isn’t ready, or vice versa.
 Don’t force it, but find an alternative good listener instead.
-Both you and your partner can benefit from talking the birth experience through with an experienced, trusted professional afterwards, either separately or together.
+Both you and your partner can benefit from talking the birth experience through with an experienced, trusted professional afterwards, at first separately and maybe later, together.

 Post Traumatic Stress Disorder (PTSD) is a set of symptoms that commonly occur following a traumatic birth and can affect both mothers and fathers or partners.
 Symptoms include insomnia, panic attacks, being on edge all the time, flashbacks or nightmares, irritability or spats of anger, feeling detached from the baby and others, numb or empty, or feeling like something bad can happen at any moment.